-Foundation Stage staff use observations as the basis for planning.
 Staff are skilled at observing children to identify their achievements, interests and next steps for learning.
 These observations then lead the direction of the planning, within the curriculum.
-Relevant and significant observations are recorded in the children's Learning Journeys.
+Relevant and significant observations are recorded on Seesaw.

 The Learning Environment

 The Foundation Stage classroom is organised to allow children to explore and learn securely and safely.
 There are specific areas where the children can be active, be quiet, creative etc. Children have access to both inside and outside areas across the day; this has a positive effect on the children's development.
 Being outdoors offers opportunities for doing things in different ways and in different scales than when indoors.
 The children can explore, use their senses and be physically active and exuberant.
 All areas of the curriculum can be explored outside.